MrGrasss/TeleBlitz-BestTelebot/README.md

 ![Screenshot_1](https://github.com/MrGrasss/TeleBlitz-BestTelebot/assets/132838549/e41d0085-9f32-4d47-b4fa-210394c9c94a)

 Welcome to the only allround telegram bot on the market!
-This is a licensed tool and can be purchased by contacting https://t.me/MrGrassss (Free trial is possible).
+This is a licensed tool and can be purchased by contacting https://t.me/MrGrassss.
 I also sell my own telegram account generator if your in need of cheap private accounts.

 ## Features: